Calling all Water Warriors!

 Educational Uses

-Meltdown in Tibet has been screened at campuses in North America and Europe.
+Meltdown in Tibet has been screened at campuses in North America, Europe and India.
 This has been arranged either through student impetus (special presentation with Q&A), or through presentation by the instructor (particularly in the field of geography).
-The documentary has also been screened for some high-school students (age 14+) and at museums and public libraries.
-There is currently no Study Guide available for the film, but this website contains over 55 questions to stimulate discussion, as well as an array of maps and background material related to water issues in Tibet.
+The documentary has also been screened for high-school students (age 14+) and at museums and public libraries.

-Indie screenings are done via DVD, available in three formats:
+Disks for Indie screenings are available in the following formats:

-Blu-ray format high-definition disk in 40-minute and 12-minute versions can play back on a Blu-ray deck or from a PC laptop Blu-ray player.
+- Blu-ray disk in either 40-minute and 12-minute version can play back on a Blu-ray deck or from a PC laptop Blu-ray player.
 Either device can be linked to a much larger screen, giving high-definition resolution.
-However, only high-end Blu-ray players can process these disks.
-The Blu-ray-format DVDs are known to be compatible with these models::
+Or run the disk through a Blu-ray projector.

 screening in translated versions

-Meltdown in Tibet has been translated into several languages by Tibet support groups, including Korean, Japanese, French and German versions.
+Meltdown in Tibet has been translated into several languages by Tibet support groups—including Korean, Japanese, Mandarin, French, German, Italian, Czech and Polish versions.
 Because the English narrator speaks quite quickly, it is not advisable to translate with subtitles.
 The best option is to produce another language voice-over and dub that over the top of the English narrator (volume reduced), while retaining background music and sound effects.
 The last part of the documentary, with several interview subjects, can be left in the original English with subtitles added.

 BRIANCON, Les Hautes Alpes, France, July 30, 2010